xinychen/transdim/README.md

 [![GitHub stars](https://img.shields.io/github/stars/xinychen/transdim.svg?logo=github&label=Stars&logoColor=white)](https://github.com/xinychen/transdim)

-Machine learning models make important developments about spatiotemporal data modeling -- like how to forecast near-future traffic states of road networks.
+Machine learning models make important developments about spatiotemporal data modeling - like how to forecast near-future traffic states of road networks.
 But what happens when these models are built with incomplete data commonly collected in real-world systems?

-About the project
+About the Project
 ---

 In the **transdim** (**trans**portation **d**ata **im**putation) project, we create machine learning models to help address some of the toughest challenges of spatiotemporal data modeling -- from missing data imputation to time series prediction.